Alejandro45190/Final/ReadMe.txt

 This project is written in Java.

-Welcome to Realtor application!This application will notify the consumer if the building has a pool, when the lease is going to be over, how many square feet or acres, and how many bedrooms and restrooms.
+Welcome to Realtor application!
+This application will notify the consumer if the building has a pool, when the lease is going to be over, how many square feet or acres, and how many bedrooms and restrooms.

 To run the project:
   1. Run the program